filodb/FiloDB/doc/sharding.md

 The Cluster Singleton assumes that the IngestionActor and the Ingest stream handles all recoverable errors.
 If an exception is thrown, the error is not recoverable.

-When an unrecoverable exception occurs in the ingestion stream, the IngestionActor sends releases resources for the shard, and an IngestionError event to the singleton.
+When an unrecoverable exception occurs in the ingestion stream, the IngestionActor releases resources for the shard, and an IngestionError event is sent to the singleton.

 The ShardManager then attempts to reassign the shard to another node.
 This reassignment is done only if the shard was not previously reassigned within 2 hours (configurable).
 This is to prevent errors arising from